tdwsl/basic2/readme.txt

 basic2 - tdwsl 2022

 This was going to be a basic interpreter, but I gave up on it.
-It isn't useful for anything much, but it's helped me get a better feel for D.
-The code is a mess.
+It's a big mess - don't use it.